CSWR Visiting Scholars Program

 - For those seeking J-1 Visitor Visas, a Certification of English Language Proficiency to be completed by the sponsoring member of the HDS faculty (see Note for Faculty Sponsors: Certification of English Language Proficiency below).

-- A completed Visiting Scholar Data Form for Unsalaried Appointments.
+- A completed Visiting Scholar Post Doctoral Data Form.

-The deadline for visiting scholar applications is April 1 of each year for appointments commencing during the next academic year.
-Scholars will be informed within a month about their acceptance and will receive an appointment letter.
+The deadline for visiting scholar applications is January 31 of each year for appointments commencing during the next academic year.
+Scholars will be informed by mid-March about their acceptance and will receive an appointment letter.

 Note for Faculty Sponsors: Certification of English Language Proficiency